Kennedy Center Honors Latest To Be Rescinded In Wake Of Bill Cosby’s Conviction

 For Bill Cosby, the guilty verdict during his retrial for aggravated indecent assault has led to many honors being rescinded, including being removed from the Television Academy’s hall of fame and losing honorary degrees from Yale and Temple universities.

 Now, the latest organization to rescind honors is The Kennedy Center, which was first opened in 1971 and was originally called the National Cultural Center.
-Later after President John F. Kennedy’s assassination, Congress dedicated the center to the late president as a “living memorial.”
+Due to President John F. Kennedy’s assassination, Congress dedicated the center to the late president as a “living memorial.”
 Since then, it’s been called the John F. Kennedy Center for the Performing Arts.

 The Kennedy Center had bestowed the Kennedy Center Honors to Cosby in 1998, and later the Mark Twain Prize for American Humor in 2009.
 The honors are given to people who have become “known to and loved by the world because of their complete originality and bold genius…They are creators of the highest order,” according to the Chairman, David M. Rubenstein.
 Previous honorees include Lionel Richie and LL COOL J.